borntorun/simple-basket/README.md

 # simple-basket

-A simple store for values
+A simple javascript basket for values.